mestrode/Lin-Interface-Library/README.md

 Don't know if this is valid in general, but at least in the Project IBS-Sensor-Library it worked.

+# Compiler Flags

+Remember that we use gnu++17 in the compiler flags

 # See also
 LIN Specification 2.2A provides by lin-cia.org
 https://www.lin-cia.org/fileadmin/microsites/lin-cia.org/resources/documents/LIN_2.2A.pdf